 VISA's association rules will not permit the vendor to charge a percentage service fee and would require VT to charge the same fee for eCheck transactions.

-- If I want to mail my payment, where would I send the check?
+- If I prefer to mail my payment, where would it?

 800 Washington Street SW